nf-core/multiplesequencealign/docs/output.md

 </details>

 [MultiQC](http://multiqc.info) is a visualization tool that generates a single HTML report summarising all samples in your project.
-A table with all the collected statistics and evaluted metrics is reported as well as all the versions used for the computation.
+A table with all the collected statistics and evaluted metrics is reported as well as all the versions of the tools used for the computation.

 ### Pipeline information